 It is expected to rake in P10 billion in total sales upon completion, Century Properties said.

 “We believe that Quezon City is ready to receive a new breed of residents who will truly appreciate the great value of the Commonwealth by Century home.
-The location is very accessible, being situated in one of the few cities in the metropolis that is less congested,” said Jose Marco R. Antonio, Century Properties managing director and co-chief operating officer.
+The location is very accessible, being situated in one of the few cities in the metropolis that is less congested,” said Jose Marco R. Antonio, Century Properties President and CEO.

 Moreover, the development is also seen to establish the company’s portfolio in the affordable market, a departure from its typical upscale projects.